 The large number 2 is located in the background of the emblem.
 It has a pale gray color and sets the background, indicating that the game presented is a sequel, the second part.
 Its scale hints at the many versions and expansions (Expansion I: Curse of Osiris, Warmind, Forsaken, Shadowkeep, Beyond Light) that it brings together.

 The title is placed above the number 2 in thin capital letters.
 In translation, Destiny means fate.
 The project was called Project Tiger during development because of the engine used.
-The choice of the final name is related to the world’s history developed for the shooter.
-The game determines the fate of the Solar System and the Last City, where the remaining humans hide from attacking representatives of other worlds.
+The choice of the final name is related to the shooter’s world history.
+The game determines the fate of the Solar System and the Last City, where the remaining humans hide from the attacking representatives of other worlds.
 Being a Guardian is also fate.
-Becoming a defender of planets that once belonged to the human race, the player is given a specific mission, a duty to fight against the attacking evil.
-Overall, the game decides the fate of humanity, so the name is chosen very accurately.
+Becoming a defender of planets once belonging to the human race, the player is given a specific mission: a duty to fight the attacking evil.
+Overall, the game decides humanity’s fate, so the name is apt.

-The capital letters convey the importance of the mission, upon which successful completion depends on survival.
+The capital letters convey the importance of the mission, upon which successful completion depends for survival.
 The thin font shows that success always hangs by a thread.

 Next to the title is a special three-pointed element with rounded ends.
 It is also present in the logo of the first Destiny game.
-However, on the triangle, a star map is visible, giving the player an understanding that the events occur in space and that the plot is related to interplanetary travel.
+However, on the triangle, a star map is visible, suggesting that the events occur in space and that the plot involves interplanetary travel.
 In Destiny 2, the element has a black-and-white color scheme.
 In shape, it resembles the following:

-• A spaceship transporting the player from planet to planet.
+- A spaceship is transporting the player from planet to planet.

 The three rays may hint at various triads of related characters, such as humans, Awoken, and Exos; the human race, AI, and extraterrestrial beings; Cabal, Titans, and Guardians; Osiris, Vex, and Guardians, etc. The inscription and the symbol seem to hang in the air, hinting at constant space flights.

-In other emblem variations, the number 2 is moved to the right and reduced to the size of the inscription or placed below.
+In other emblem variations, the number 2 is moved to the right, reduced to the size of the inscription, or placed below.

 Font and Colors